ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-client-api.md

 WHERE w.workspaceId = 'WK001';
 ```

-The Persist Client will automatically perform the `join` and `projection` operations on the data source and return the result.
+The client will automatically perform the `join` and `projection` operations on the data source and return the result.

 ## Learn more